 According to a September 2022 article in the Detroit Free Press, Michigan lost 637 childcare programs since the beginning of the COVID-19 pandemic, which was a 7% reduction.
-Many childcare providers opted to shut down during the pandemic, as navigating challenges posed by COVID became difficult as many parents were forced to or chose to work remotely.
+Many childcare providers opted to shut down during the pandemic, as navigating challenges posed by COVID while many parents were forced or chose to work remotely.